 How is an ECG test interpreted?

 A typical ECG test uses 12 leads attached to the body.
-Analysing a 12 lead ECG trace is like putting together a puzzle.
+Analyzing a 12 lead ECG trace is like putting together a puzzle.
 A clinician will measure the distances between different segments of a heartbeat, evaluate how far apart one beat is from the next, and then assess the orientation of beats in each of the 12 leads.

 Next, the clinician will look for extra beats and dropped beats before determining the health of the heart’s function.
 At the end of this process, the ECG report will give a fairly detailed description that provides a baseline for healthcare professionals to better understand the condition.